-A copy of the SMBC Guidance for Working at Height Policy is available from the Health, Safety and Wellbeing Team.
-HRSafety&HealthTeam@stockport.gov.uk
+A copy of the SMBC Guidance for Working at Height Policy is available from the Health, Safety and Wellbeing Team. https://health-leam@stockport.gov.uk

-Manual Handling What we found during the audit All significant examples of manual handling must be risk It was explained that manual assessed and these risks assessments regularly handling training is completed based on identification of needs via a risk reviewed.
-Staff who require training have been assessment. identified and receive training and instruction.
-SMBC adheres to the SMART approach to lifting: Some schools do not expect teachers to move anything of weight Size up that load carrying bearing.
-Assess the load (shape, size, and weight) Determine where the load needs to be moved and School to consider using Danny placed Brazil to do manual handling training Determine whether you can carry the load/whether in future. a mechanical aid should be used Move the load as close to the body as possible • Carry the load as close to the body as possible Secure your grip Always bend your knees Keep feet apart in a comfortable position (usually in line with hips) Minimise lower back bending • Bend knees (squat or semi-squat position) Raise the load with your legs Lift the load with your legs, not your back, in a smooth motion (avoid twisting or jerky movements) Maintain normal curvature of the spine Turn your feet in the direction you want to move • Change direction by pointing your feet and not twisting your back To set the load down, squat down, keep your head up and allow your legs to carry the weight
+Manual Handling

+All significant examples of manual handling must be risk assessed and these risks assessments regularly reviewed.
+Staff who require training have been identified and receive training and instruction.
+SMBC adheres to the SMART approach to lifting:

+Size up that load

+- Assess the load (shape, size, and weight) - Determine where the load needs to be moved and placed - Determine whether you can carry the load/whether a mechanical aid should be used

+Move the load as close to the body as possible

+- Carry the load as close to the body as possible - Secure your grip

+Always bend your knees

+- Keep feet apart in a comfortable position (usually in line with hips)

+- Minimise lower back bending

+- Bend knees (squat or semi-squat position)

+Raise the load with your legs

+- Lift the load with your legs, not your back, in a smooth motion (avoid twisting or jerky movements) - Maintain normal curvature of the spine

+Turn your feet in the direction you want to move

+- Change direction by pointing your feet and not twisting your back - To set the load down, squat down, keep your head up and allow your legs to carry the weight

+It was explained that manual handling training is completed based on the identification of needs via a risk assessment.

+Some schools do not expect teachers to move anything of weight.

+School to consider using Danny Brazil for manual handling training in the future.

+Site Supervisor has completed SMBC manual handling training with SMBC.